- class captum.attr.IntegratedGradients(forward_func, multiply_by_inputs=True)¶

 n_steps (int, optional) – The number of steps used by the approximation method.
 Default: 50.

-method (string, optional) – Method for approximating the integral, one of riemann_right, riemann_left, riemann_middle, riemann_trapezoid or gausslegendre.
+method (str, optional) – Method for approximating the integral, one of riemann_right, riemann_left, riemann_middle, riemann_trapezoid or gausslegendre.
 Default: gausslegendre if no method is provided.

-internal_batch_size (int, optional) – Divides total #steps * #examples data points into chunks of size internal_batch_size, which are computed (forward / backward passes) sequentially.
+internal_batch_size (int, optional) – Divides total #steps * #examples data points into chunks of size at most internal_batch_size, which are computed (forward / backward passes) sequentially. internal_batch_size must be at least equal to #examples.
 For DataParallel models, each batch is split among the available devices, so evaluations on each available device contain internal_batch_size / num_devices examples.
 If internal_batch_size is None, then all evaluations are processed in one batch.
 Default: None

 return_convergence_delta (bool, optional) – Indicates whether to return convergence delta or not.
 If return_convergence_delta is set to True convergence delta will be returned in a tuple following attributions.
 Default: False